Certified simultaneous isotopic approximation of curves via subdivision: Approximating a pair of curves

+We provide a complete algorithm for approximating a pair of curves and prove that the output of this algorithm is topologically correct.

-We now prove Theorem \ref{thm:main} and provide the main algorithm of the paper.
-Suppose that $f,g\in\ZZ[x,y]$, $R=[a,b]\times[c,d]\subseteq\RR^2$ a rectangle such that $a,b,c,d\in\ZZ$.
-Suppose also that $\cV(f)$ and $\cV(g)$ are nonsingular within $R$, do not have a common intersection on the boundary of $R$, and intersect transversely within $R$.
-Through a rescaling, we reduce to the case where $R$ is a square.
-Second, we use the techniques for unbounded curves from \cite{BCGY:2012} for the boundary boxes as long as in each boundary box, either $C_0^f(B)=\true$ or $C_0^g(B)=\true$.
-Therefore, we focus on the topological correctness.
+\begin{theorem} Suppose that $f_1,f_2\in\ZZ[x,y]$, $R=[a,b]\times[c,d]\subseteq\RR^2$ a rectangle such that $a,b,c,d\in\ZZ$.
+Suppose also that $\cV(f_1)$ and $\cV(f_2)$ are nonsingular within $R$, do not have a common intersection on the boundary of $R$, and intersect transversely within $R$.
+Let $\cA(f_1)$ and $\cA(f_2)$ be the output of Algorithm \ref{alg:full}.
+There exists a set $U$ containing $R$ and an ambient isotopy defined on $U$ that simultaneously takes $\cV(f_1)$ to $\cA(f_1)$ and $\cV(f_2)$ to $\cA(f_2)$, respectively. \end{theorem} \begin{proof} Through a rescaling, we reduce to the case where $R$ is a square.
+Second, we use the techniques for unbounded curves from \citet{BCGY:2012} for the boundary boxes, as long as, in each boundary box, either $C_0^{f_1}(B)=\true$ or $C_0^{f_2}(B)=\true$.
+Therefore, we focus on the topological correctness in the interior of $R$.

-By Proposition \ref{prop:nomissing}, every intersection between $\cV(f)$ and $\cV(g)$ corresponds to either a transversal crossing of $\cA(f)$ and $\cA(g)$ or a snake.
-By investigating the proofs of Propositions \ref{prop:plus_sign} and \ref{prop:snake}, we see that the these two features correspond to different types of crossings and cannot identify the same crossing twice.
-Thus, by Lemma \ref{lem:snakecrossings}, we can identify exactly when a crossing occurs.
+By Proposition \ref{prop:nomissing}, every intersection between $\cV(f_1)$ and $\cV(f_2)$ corresponds to either a transversal crossing of $\cA(f_1)$ and $\cA(f_2)$ or a snake.
+By investigating the proofs of Propositions \ref{prop:plus_sign} and \ref{prop:snake}, we see that these two features correspond to different types of crossings and cannot identify the same crossing twice.
+Thus, by Lemma \ref{lem:snakecrossings}, we identify exactly when a crossing occurs.
 This gives a bijection between crossings in the approximation and crossings in the varieties.

-Once the intersections are identified, the remaining isotopy steps, such as removing excursions, of the Plantinga and Vegter algorithm can be applied to both $\cV(f)$ and $\cV(g)$ simultaneously, by Lemma \ref{lem:missingintersections}, giving topologically correct approximations.
+We begin the isotopy by deforming space so that each excursion is moved into a neighboring box.
+This can be done as no intersection can involve two excursions as follows: Suppose, to the contrary, that there is a box $B$ such that $\cV(f_1)$ and $\cV(f_2)$ have excursions in $B$ which intersect.
+Let the curves of these excursions be $\gamma_{f_1}$ and $\gamma_{f_2}$, respectively.
+If these excursions are based on different edges of the subdivision, then $\gamma_{f_1}$ along with the segment between its endpoints forms a closed loop.
+If the path $\gamma_{f_2}$ enters the region bounded by this closed loop, then it must also exit this region as the endpoints of $\gamma_{f_2}$ are outside of this region.
+By assumption, no intersection can be on the segment between the endpoints of $\gamma_{f_1}$.
+Hence, the second intersection must also be with the curve $\gamma_{f_1}$ This accounts for two intersections within $B$, which is not possible by Lemma \ref{cor:multiintersection}.

+On the other hand, if these excursions are on the same edge of the subdivision, then the endpoints of $\gamma_{f_1}$ and $\gamma_{f_2}$ satisfy the conditions of Lemma \ref{lem:multicrossings}, which is also not possible.
+Therefore, it is possible to apply this isotopy without introducing or removing any intersections between the curves.